-For the most part, those who wish to study in Canada, will require a study permit.
-However there are few exemptions where you do not require a Study Permit to go to school in Canada.
+For the most part, those who wish to study in Canada will require a study permit.
+However, there are a few exemptions where you do not require a Study Permit to go to school in Canada.
 These exemptions are:

-- If you are a family member or staff member of the four representative to Canada accredited by foreign affairs and international trade Canada
+- If you are a family member or staff member of the four representatives to Canada accredited by foreign affairs and international trade Canada

-- If you remember all foreign armed force under the Visiting Forces Act
+- If you remember, all foreign armed forces under the Visiting Forces Act

 - If your study program is less than 6 months

-- Have been accepted by school, college, university or other educational institution in Canada
+- Have you been accepted by school, college, university or other educational institution in Canada

-- Have no criminal record and not be a risk of security Canada, you may be required to provide a police certificate
+- Have no criminal record and not be a risk to security in Canada; you may be required to provide a police certificate.

 Can I work while I am on a study visa or study permit?